Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Model Building and Implementation

 \subsection{Learning Bias}

-In the PI literature, there has been a move toward personalization, straying from the ``one-size-fits-all'' mentality and its shortcomings, as discussed above.
+Personalization in prevalent in the PI literature, straying from the ``one-size-fits-all'' mentality and its shortcomings, as discussed above.
 Contrary to generic models, personalized models are fine-tuned given the data of a single user or user segment.
 Accounting for such interindividual variability has been proven to dramatically improve prediction performance in various tasks within the PI domain, such as pain detection, engagement estimation, and stress prediction from ubiquitous devices data \cite{taylor2017personalized,shi2022toward,lopez2017multi}.
 Given the increasing popularity of the personalization paradigm, in this study, we investigate whether personalization as a modeling choice can amplify performance disparities across different user segments in the data, given the existence of representation bias.